 If the research student wishes to return to study earlier than the specified return to study date, they should advise their supervisors and Academic Services, so that their record can be updated and return arrangements made at the correct time.

-If the research student suspended for health reasons, they must provide to Student Records, as a condition of their re-enrolment, written confirmation from their treating medical practitioner or GP that they are fit to resume their study and/or other evidence which is requested by Student Records/Academic Services.
+If the research student suspended for health reasons, they must provide to Student Records, as a condition of their re-enrolment, written confirmation from their treating medical practitioner or GP that they are fit to resume their study and/or other evidence which is requested by Student Records/Education Services.

 Research students returning from suspension should ensure that they are able to resume their studies and: